-Stepping into Rome in winter, you’ll find the city takes on a quieter, softer air, a perfect backdrop for the lively Rome Christmas Market, known as the Befana Market.
+Rome takes on a quieter, more relaxed vibe in winter, a perfect backdrop for the Rome Christmas Market, known as the Befana Market.

-This market is held in the heart of the city in Piazza Navona, set amid ancient architecture, beautiful sculptures and bustling restaurants.
-While other Christmas events take place around the city.
+This market is in the heart of the city in Piazza Navona, set amid ancient architecture, beautiful sculptures and bustling restaurants.

-In this article, I’ll share everything you’ll need to know, including 2023 dates, opening times, locations, the best stalls and local specialties.
+In this article, I’ll share everything you need to know, including confirmed 2023 dates, opening times, locations, the best stalls and local specialties.

 Rome Christmas Market 2023

-Nestled within the historic Piazza Navona, the Rome Christmas Market brings a festive spirit to the heart of the city.
-The official Pinellian nativity scene is installed at the Spanish Steps, while you’ll find the city’s official Christmas Tree at Piazza Venezia.
+The official Pinellian nativity scene is installed at the Spanish Steps, while the city’s official Christmas Tree is at Piazza Venezia.

-Listen to street musicians playing traditional Italian Christmas songs while sipping on a steaming cup of vin brulé, Italy’s version of mulled wine.
+Listen to buskers playing traditional Italian songs and watch the puppet theatre while sipping on a steaming cup of vin brulé, Italy’s version of mulled wine.

 Location: Piazza Navona.